gabrieldansereau/ms_downscaling_metawebs/response_letter.md

 - We chose this specific color palette as there are very few colorblind-friendly ones

 > Fig. 3b.
-Could the higher variation in the predictions in the southernmost part of Canada be because the predictions were trained on data of species occurrences (distributions) outside the range of Canada?``
+Could the higher variation in the predictions in the southernmost part of Canada be because the predictions were trained on data of species occurrences (distributions) outside the range of